 When you turn the central heating on, you want it to do its job and warm up your home.
 However, if your home isn’t adequately insulated, you’ll be dealing with heat loss.
 As well as this, you’ll also be wasting a significant amount of money as well.

-One of the first things that come to mind when thinking of how to prevent heat loss is insulation.
-With heat being able to escape through walls, floors, doors, windows and your roof, inadequate insulation will result in a huge amount of heat escaping from your home.
+One of the first things that come to mind when thinking of preventing heat loss is insulation.
+With heat escaping through walls, floors, doors, windows and your roof, inadequate insulation will result in a considerable amount of heat escaping from your home.

-Therefore, if possible within your budget, double or triple glazed windows are extremely beneficial in terms of keeping a house warmer.
-Otherwise, the use of a sealant to fill in gaps is an effective and low-cost way of retaining heat.
+Therefore, if possible within your budget, double or triple glazed windows are incredibly beneficial for keeping a house warmer.
+Otherwise, using a sealant to fill in gaps is an effective and low-cost way of retaining heat.

 While it may seem logical to keep curtains shut to retain heat, opening them during sunny days allows heat to enter your home.
 Close them when it’s dark and cold.
-Using thick or thermal lined curtains also provides an excellent way or keeping in heat and covering any draughts.
+Using thick or thermal lined curtains also provides an excellent way of keeping in heat and covering any draughts.

 Already mentioning this in our post about how to keep your boiler working this winter, bleeding your radiators is essential for keeping your home warm.
-If you notice cold spots on your radiators, this means that air isn’t circulating around it as it should be.
+If you notice cold spots on your radiators, this means that air isn’t circulating as it should be.

-Nowadays, chimneys are no longer used like they once were.
-With electric and gas fires installed in most homes, chimneys are being used less and less.
+Nowadays, most people don’t use chimneys.
+With electric and gas fires installed in most homes, chimneys are used less and less.
 An open flue is like having a window open in your home at all times.
-And as chimneys are designed to draw air from a building, they are a major cause of heat loss.
+And as chimneys are designed to draw air from a building, they are a significant cause of heat loss.

-Gaps between floorboards are another way in which you could be losing heat from your home.
+Gaps between floorboards are another way you could be losing heat from your home.
 To reduce heat loss, fill in any gaps between floorboards and between them and the skirting boards around the room.

 Underlay under your carpet or floor-covering will add an extra layer to keep heat in.
 If you have exposed floorboards, simply adding a rug to the room will block and draughts.
 If you’re able to access the space, you may also be able to add underfloor insulation below your floorboards.

 Whether it’s the external or internal doors, the type of door you have and even small gaps between them and the door frame can mean you’re losing a lot of heat throughout your property.
-Heat loss will be affected by the material of your door, for instance, glass doors lose more heat but they do allow in more solar heat.
+Heat loss will be affected by the material of your door, for instance, glass doors lose more heat, but they do allow in more solar heat.